Back and Neck Pain

 Latest Innovations.
 Subspecialty Care.
 Strength in Patient Follow-Up

 What is low back pain?

 Low back pain can range from mild, dull, annoying pain, to persistent, severe, disabling pain in the lower back.
-Pain in the lower back can restrict mobility and interfere with normal functioning and quality of life.
+Pain in the lower back can restrict mobility and interfere with normal functioning.

 What is neck pain?

-Neck pain is pain that occurs in the area of the cervical vertebrae in the neck.
+Neck pain is pain that occurs in the area of the seven cervical vertebrae in the neck area.
 Because of its location and range of motion, the neck is often left unprotected and subject to injury.